 Signs and symptoms of a facet joint sprain

 Patients with this condition may experience a sudden onset of back pain during the causative activity.
 However, it is also common for patients to experience pain and stiffness after the provocative activity, particularly the next morning.
 Symptoms are typically felt on one side of the spine and muscle spasm may be experienced around the affected joint.
 Occasionally pain may be referred into the shoulder blade, ribs, chest, or upper limb.
 Symptoms may be exacerbated with activities that involve twisting, lifting, arching backwards, bending forwards or sideways, sitting for prolonged periods of time (particularly in poor posture), coughing or sneezing.

 Diagnosis of a facet joint sprain

 A thorough subjective and objective examination from a physiotherapist is usually sufficient to diagnose a facet joint sprain.
-Investigations such as an X-ray, MRI or CT scan may be required to confirm diagnosis and rule out other conditions.
+Investigations such as an MRI or CT scan may be required to confirm diagnosis.

 Treatment for a facet joint sprain

 Contributing factors to the development of a facet joint sprain

 Other intervention for a facet joint sprain